 Conclusion

 In 2023, Excel work per hour increased a lot because of inflation.
-The amount a business charges for Excel work should be based on the time it will take to complete the project and the skill level of the employee completing the work.
+The amount a business charges for Excel work should be based on the time it will take to complete the project and the skill level of the employee completing the job.
 Generally, businesses should charge more for more complex projects that require more time and expertise.